JohnTranNTUT/Gurobi_tutorial/README.md

-Because writing code requires lots of practices and getting familiar with new terminologies, if possible, please watch [this video](https://vimeo.com/830685647/c7f9971fda).
+Because writing code requires lots of practices and getting familiar with new terminologies, if possible, please watch [this video](https://vimeo.com/830685647/c7f9971fda) in advance.
 The Jupyter notebook can be run online at [this link](https://colab.research.google.com/drive/1ZmwcufNbdPBFLo6VZLz6KEioiG128V6I?usp=sharing), or you can download [here](https://github.com/JohnTranNTUT/Gurobi_tutorial/blob/89c7fc312ac305bbfb178681f156873be610c285/intro_to_gurobipy.ipynb).